Awesome-AI-ML-DELTA25/DataCleaning/README.md

 - Create a .gitignore file to ignore the data files
 - Create a branch for your project on this repository

-The best project will be merged into the main branch and will be used as a template for future projects.
+The best project will be merged into the main branch for showcase!
+Good luck!